becm/mpt-base/README.md

 # Message Passing Toolkit

-A collection of interfaces and routines originally built to transfer opaque binary messages via stream connections and processing of received messages.
+A collection of interfaces and routines to transfer opaque binary messages via stream connections and processing of received data.

-Extensions to read/query configuration data, some buffers and queues and additional interfaces were added to extend functionality.
+Extended funtionality includes configuration handling and simple buffer/queue implementations.

 To maximize reusability and minimize dependencies, functionality is split into multiple (shared) libraries.